peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter2.rst

 involved, it is not completely obvious how to interpolate the parameterized forcing, which can have a vertical grid scale component arising from vertical grid scale clouds, to a different vertical grid.
-:ref:`Williamson 2002 <Williamson-2002>` compares simulations with the Eulerian spectral
-transform dynamical core coupled to the CCM3 parameterization suite via *Process Split* and *Time Split* approximations.
+:cite:`williamson02` compares simulations with the Eulerian spectral transform dynamical core coupled to the CCM3 parameterization suite via *Process Split* and *Time Split* approximations.